ErpNetDocs/tech/advanced/calculated-attributes/scripting/index.md

 JavaScript-based calculated attributes are evaluated on demand and return their computed value directly.

+## When to use JavaScript calculated attributes

+JavaScript-based calculated attributes are a good fit when:

+- Iteration or looping over related records is required
+- Multiple related records need to be queried and processed
+- Custom, user-defined ordering, grouping, or de-duplication logic is needed

+Before scripting support, these scenarios typically required workarounds, helper attributes, or were not feasible at all.

 ## How it works

 - **Script language**